stepper-motor/stepper_motor/README.md

 Is a useful tool for running stepped or iterative workflows inside your Rails application.

-Instead of having a chunky README, StepperMotor actually has [a manual](/docs/MANUAL.md) – go give it a read.

 ## Installation

 Add the gem to the application's Gemfile, and then generate and run the migration